alttch/eva3/doc/corescript.rst

   controller and are launched on particular events.

-* Core scripts are similar to web server modules, where request and response data is being processed by the chain of module libraries.
+* Core scripts are similar to web server modules, where request and response data are processed by the chain of module libraries.
 In EVA ICS core script chains process events.

 * All core scripts are always executed on all events.
 Core scripts are executed by alphabetical order, one by one.